jhackett1/wp-geo-search/README.md

 ))
 ```

+### Displaying distance in templates

+In the loop that includes a `geo_query`, you can use two extra functions to show distance information:

+- `get_the_distance()` - which returns a rounded integer for the distance away
+- `the_distance()` - which displays an approximate human-readable string

+`the_distance` will show one of three messages depending on whether the rounded distance is less than one, one, or greater than one.
+By default these are:

+- "Less than a mile away"
+- "About a mile away"
+- "About %s miles away"

+If you need to use different units or translations, can pass three [printf-formatted](https://www.php.net/manual/en/function.printf.php) strings to `the_distance()` to override these messages.
+Include %s to print the value.

+If you need the _exact_ float value, you can use `$post->distance`.

 ## 📍 Populating latitude and longitude data

 It looks for two [custom field](https://wordpress.org/support/article/custom-fields/) values with the keys `latitude` and `longitude` on your posts.